rvega/config/pipewire/README.md

 ## Setting Sample Rate and Buffer Size.

+You can check what the current hardware parameters are with: `cat /proc/asound/card0/pcm0p/sub0/hw_params` (the file path will change for your cards); and check the applications' parameters with: `pw-top`.

 ### Via config files:

-These parameters can/should be set in a few places:
+These parameters can/should be set in a few places.
+See the `set_latency.py` script.
+Notice I'm setting num-periods to 4, that's what works with my sound card.

 * The ones used by pipewire's DSP graph in `config/pipewire/pipewire.conf`.
 * The ones used by hardware devices in `config/wireplumber/main.lua.d/50-alsa-config.lua`.
 * The ones used by jack applications in `config/pipewire/jack.conf`.
 * [Per application](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-JACK#per-application-latency)

-See the `set_latency.py` script.
-Notice I'm setting num-periods to 4, that's what works with my sound card.

-You can check if the actual hardware parameters were changed with: `cat /proc/asound/card0/pcm0p/sub0/hw_params`.
-And the applications' parameters with: `pw-top`.

 ### At runtime:

-According to pipewire wiki, you can set the samplerate and buffer sizes with the following commands during runtime.
-See the `set_latency_runtime.py` script.
+According to pipewire wiki, you can set the samplerate and buffer sizes with the following commands during runtime (see the `set_latency_runtime.py` script), but in my tests this only sets the parameters for some applications and not the hardware so I'm not using this approach.
 ```
 # For the DSP Graph and all Jack apps:
 pw-metadata -n settings 0 clock.force-rate <sample_rate>